Robert Stirling: History

 The two Stirling brothers were followed shortly after in 1828 by Parkinson & Crossley and in 1829 and Arnott.
 These precursors, to whom John Ericsson should be added, have brought to the world the hot air engine technology and its enormous advantages over the steam engine.
 Each of them came with his own specific technology, and although the Stirling engine and the Parkinson & Crossley engines were quite similar, Robert Stirling distinguished himself by inventing the regenerator, the first example of a Regenerative heat exchanger.

 Parkinson and Crosley introduced the principle of using air of greater density than that of the atmosphere, and so obtained an engine of greater power in the same compass.
 James Stirling followed this same idea when he built the famous Dundee engine.

 The Stirling patent of 1827 has been the base of the Stirling third patent of 1840.
 The changes against the 1827 patent were minor but essential.
 It was this third patent that gave the birth to the Dundee engine.

 James Stirling gave a presentation of his engine before the Institution of Civil Engineers in 1845.
-The first engine of this kind which, after various modifications, was efficiently constructed and heated, had a cylinder of 12 inches (approx. 30 cm) in diameter, with a length of stroke of 2 feet (approx. 61 cm), and made 40 strokes or revolutions in a minute (40 rpm).
-This engine moved all the machinery at the Dundee Foundry Company's works for eight or ten months, and was previously found capable of raising 700,000 lbs one foot in a minute (approx. 21 HP).
+The first engine of this kind, which after various modifications, was efficiently constructed and heated, had a 12 × 24 in cylinder capable of 40 strokes or revolutions per minute (rpm).
+This engine moved all the machinery at the Dundee Foundry Company's works for eight or ten months, and was previously found capable of raising 700000 lbs one foot in a minute (approx. 21 hp).

-Finding this power insufficient for their works, the Dundee Foundry Company erected the second engine, with a cylinder of 16 inches (approx. 40 cm) in diameter, a stroke of 4 feet (approx. 1.20 m), and making 28 strokes in a minute.
-This engine has now been in continual operation for upwards of two years, and has not only performed the work of the foundry in the most satisfactory manner, but has been tested (by a friction brake on a third mover) to the extent of lifting nearly 1,500,000 lbs (approx. 45 HP).
+Finding this power insufficient for their works, the Dundee Foundry Company erected the second engine with a 16 × 48 in cylinder with 28 strokes per minute.
+This engine had been in continual operation for upwards of two years and had been tested (by a friction brake on a third mover) with lifting nearly 1500000 lbs (approx. 45 hp).

-This gives a consumption of 2.7 lbs. (approx. 1.22 kg) per horse-power per hour; but when the engine was not fully burdened, the consumption was considerably under 2.5 lbs. (approx. 1.13 kg) per horse-power per hour.
-This performance was at the level of the best steam engines whose efficiency was about 10%.
-After James Stirling, such efficiency was possible only thanks to the use of the economiser (or regenerator).
+This gives a consumption of 2.7 lbs per horsepower per hour.
+When the engine was not fully burdened, the consumption was less than 2.5 lbs.
+This performance was comparable to the best steam engines whose efficiency was about 10%.
+After James Stirling, such efficiency was possible only due to the economiser (or regenerator).